How To Keep Your RV Plumbing From Freezing When Winter Camping

 If you are not comfortable running with your LP turned on, you will probably want to leave your RV winterized until you reach camp and take on water upon reaching the campground.

 - Unless you have a heated freshwater hose, fill your freshwater tank upon arriving, then drain and store the hose.
 Nothing takes the fun out of winter camping more than trying to coil a 25-foot water hose that is frozen stiff.
 (Note: If your freshwater tank is not heated and you are concerned it might freeze over the course of your campout, leave enough room for expansion in the event the water freezes as to not split your water tank open).

 - If you have electric hookups, consider taking an electric heater with you to save propane and furnace time.
-For safety, buy an electric heater (that shuts off if it tips over) or an oil-filled electric heater.
+For safety, buy a portable electric heater or an oil-filled electric heater (that shuts off if it tips over).
 I carry an oil-filled heater as there is no fan to make noise to keep me awake at night.

 - Know where your freshwater pipes are located.
 If they are located in the back of your cabinets, leave the cabinet doors cracked so heat can circulate to them.
 If they are located in the floor along the heating ducts, make sure your furnace cycles occasionally to prevent them from freezing.

 - Keep your holding tanks and valves from freezing by adding RV antifreeze to the tanks.
 The amount you will need to add will be proportional to the contents in each tank.
 Also, if your travels to and from the campground will be through winter conditions, be aware that ice can build up on your dump valves and termination cap, which makes for an interesting proposition when you go to dump your tanks.